Federated Press: Federated Press League

 On February 4, 1922, a "Federated Press League" (FPL) formed in Chicago to collect funds for the news service.
 Members of the league's executive board included: Robert M. Buck, Jack Carney, Arul Swabeck, Editor Feinburg, William Z. Foster (later CPUSA head), Carl Haessler, Mabel Search, Clark H. Getts, Louis P. Lochner, and Maude McCreery.

 In 1923 during the trial of communist leader C. E. Ruthenberg in St. Joseph, Michigan, the government prosecutor spent considerable effort while cross-examining Jay Lovestone in establishing links between the Communist Party and the Federated Press.
 The prosecutor attempted to prove that all funding for the Federated Press came only from "Communist sources."
 Lovestone held the position that the Communist Party had tried to influence the Federated Press but had never controlled it.
 (In his 1952 memoir, Whittaker Chambers directly contradicts Lovestone by calling it the "communist-controlled news service of my Daily Worker days.")

 Nearing continued to produce content for the Federated Press until 1943, when he was fired for his anti-war politics, which managing editor Haessler deemed to be "childish".

+End of the Federated Press

-The service was discontinued after the end of World War II, when the more conservative labor papers terminated their use of the service.
+Although it hit its peak just after the end of World War II, in 1949 the Congress of Industrial Organizations decided to purge more left wing unions and set up the Labor Press Association.
+Although short lived it attracted more conservative labor papers, who terminated their use of Federated Press's service.

+The service was finally discontinued in 1956.